Paperless-ngx - Adulting in 2023

 To understand what I was doing and for what I needed a replacement, it might be worth revisiting my Evernote workflow:

-• Upon receiving a document I wanted to keep, I would scan it with my ADF or similar scanner, which would place it as a PDF in a directory on my local server
+- Upon receiving a document I wanted to keep, I would scan it with my ADF or similar scanner, which would place it as a PDF in a directory on my local server

-• Periodically I would visit that directory, and I would rename the various files with a special “tag format” that Noteslurp could recognize, adding keywords that would automatically add Evernote tags
+- Periodically I would visit that directory, and I would rename the various files with a special “tag format” that Noteslurp could recognize, adding keywords that would automatically add Evernote tags

-• Noteslurp would scan that file on a periodic cron basis, ingesting documents into Evernote as an “empty” document with the title of the file, and a single attachment of the file itself
+- Noteslurp would scan that file on a periodic cron basis, ingesting documents into Evernote as an “empty” document with the title of the file, and a single attachment of the file itself

-• I also would use the “Evernote to Email” feature by occasionally forwarding emails I received that were important (including those with inline invoices or statements) to the Evernote “ingest” email address for my account.
+- I also would use the “Evernote to Email” feature by occasionally forwarding emails I received that were important (including those with inline invoices or statements) to the Evernote “ingest” email address for my account.

-• Additionally, I also had date-based tagging in evernote, such as 2022 and 2022-01, which helped with finding documents based on when they were received.
+, and others. - Additionally, I also had date-based tagging in evernote, such as

-• I also built “note-filing” tooling in Noteslurp to allow me to quickly walk the documents in Inbox, look for revisions I wish to make (such as adding tags, removing tags, etc), and “filing” meaning moving the document from Inbox to Cabinet
+.
+Inbox implied “yet to be officially filed”.
+Cabinet, as the name implies, was the permanent home of documents.
+(I used Evernote for some other “research and journaling” purposes, but I’m not including that in this analysis) - I also built “note-filing” tooling in Noteslurp to allow me to quickly walk the documents in Inbox, look for revisions I wish to make (such as adding tags, removing tags, etc), and “filing” meaning moving the document from

 This workflow mostly worked and served me well for several years, but as mentioned above it took a lot of work over the years to keep it stable, and I have recently suffered due to odd choices at Evernote itself.